Muhammad Umar (wrestler): Family background

-Grandfather

 His grandfather was Pir Muhammad Pehlwan who started wrestling at the age of 15 years in 1905 in his home city.
-He was a very famous wrestler of his time.
 He fought with a famous wrestlers in the Indian sub-continent.

-Father

 His father is Lala Muhammad Anwar.
-He started wrestling at the age of 16 years in 1964 in Gujranwala, Punjab, Pakistan.

-He won three gold medals in Punjab province wrestling championship and won a silver medal in Pakistan national wrestling championship.
+He started wrestling at the age of 16 years in 1964 in Gujranwala, Punjab, Pakistan.He won three gold medals in Punjab province wrestling championship and won a silver medal in Pakistan national wrestling championship.

-Lala Muhammad Anwar is a renowned wrestling coach of Pakistan.